DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 ---|---|---|

 Internal Resolution | 6× Native (for 1440p) | Upscales menus far too much.
-Is very slightly below target resolution in races. |
+Slightly below target resolution in races. |

-8× Native | 2544×1792 pixels which is about right horizontally for 2560×1440 monitor.
+8× Native | 2544×1792 pixels is about right horizontally for 2560×1440 monitor.
 Downscales the vertical a bit.
 Heavy on GPU. | |

 Automatic (based on Window Size) | 2025 improved a lot!
 Perfect horizontal size in races and most menus.
 Vertical overscan due to game engine. | |